Huang-lab/paperRAG/readme.md

 # paperRAG

-paperRAG is a command-line interface (CLI) tool for populating and querying a database with PDF documents.
-It uses the LangChain library and the Chroma vector database to store and retrieve information from PDF files, and language model from OllaMa to generate answers to queries.
+PaperRAG is a command-line tool that enables users to populate a local database with PDF documents and query it using natural language questions.
+PaperRAG leverages Retrieval Augmented Generation (RAG), combining information retrieval from the document database with answers generated from large language models (LLMs).
+This approach allows users to obtain informative answers synthesized from relevant document passages, without exposing the original documents or requiring internet access.
+PaperRAG is designed with privacy and security in mind, operating entirely on the user's local machine without any data transfer.
+Specifically, it uses the LangChain library and the Chroma vector database to store and retrieve information from PDF files, and large language models from OllaMa to generate answers to queries.

 ## Installation